jgb-solutions/contact-sinatra-sqlite/README.md

-# Contact App - Sinatra & SQLite
+# Contact App - Sinatra & SQLite Starter

 This is a simple web app built with Sinatra, that allows users to login/logout and create contacts.
 Users can modify and delete only the contacts that they own.
 Bootstrap is used for styling and is already included via CDN links.